-When you decide to buy a phone, you need to think about the type of phone and phone plan you'll need.
+When you decide to buy a phone, you need to think about the type of phone you'll need.
 There are many options available, so do your research!
+Try not to buy an expensive phone.
+Alliance Abroad recommends J1sim cards as a service for your phone plan: https://participants. allianceabroad.com/j1-sim/